bennettandrewm/kings_county_real_estate_analysis/README.md

 Kings County - A beautiful place to live!

 ## Project Overview
-A Seattle real estate brokerage wants to expand their services to developers by offering "state of the art" linear regression price prediction model model.
-This model directs shows the price effects of the size, location, and various property features on residential, single family unitys.
+A Seattle real estate brokerage wants to expand their services to developers by offering a price prediction model.
+This model shows the effects that various property features, such as size, location, bedrooms, bathrooms, etc. have on residential, single family home sale prices.
 Having accurate price forecasting is valuable to developers who need to know what and where to build.
-The model and related files, contained in this repository, include a multi-variable linear regression model to examine the relationship between the features and accounts for 72% of the variance in price.
+The model contains a multi-variable linear regression model to examine that accounts for 72% of the variance in price.
 In other words, the model can predict the price of a home within ~$200k (RMSE) by considering approximately 25 property features.

 ## Table of Contents TOC
 [Business Case](#business-case)<br />